Mahfud MD: Initials

 The initials MD, behind his name is an abbreviation of his father's name, Mahmodin.
 The additional name began when he studied at the Religious Teacher Education (PGA), an educational institution equivalent to a junior high school, where in one class there were several students by the name of Mahfud.
 To distinguish him, the teacher asked all students named Mahfud to put their parents' names behind each of their names.
 With Mahfud MD using the initials of his father.
 Accidentally, the name was written in his diploma.

 Early life, family, and Education

 Childhood and family

-Mohammad Mahfud MD, originally born only as Mohammad Mahfud, was born on 13 May 1957, in the a village in Omben District, Sampang, Madura.
+Mohammad Mahfud MD, originally born only as Mohammad Mahfud, was born on 13 May 1957, in a village in Omben District, Sampang, Madura.
 He is the fourth child of seven children.
-His father was Mahmodin, an employee at the Omben District office, Sampang Regency.
-While his mother was a housewife named Siti Khadidjah.
+His father was Mahmodin (died 2006), an employee at the Omben District office, Sampang Regency.
+While his mother was a housewife named Siti Khadidjah (1929–2025).
 When Mahfud was two months old, his family moved to Pamekasan, where Mahfud would spend most of his childhood.